keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 other use cases that required complex architectures, like object deteciton and semantic segmentation.

-Now that we have a classifier build, lets take our model for a spin!
-Let's run inference on a picture of  a cute cat:
+Now that our classifier is built, let's apply it to this cute cat picture!

 ```python